Winna Review

 Game count: ~5,200+ titles.
 The Winna homepage marketing copy claims 5,200+ games from 39 providers.
 That's an ~5,200+-game discrepancy that I'd attribute to either marketing inflation, recent additions not yet in our scrape, or counting methodology differences (some operators count regional skins as separate titles).
 Take the homepage number with a grain of salt, the real listed figure is closer to 5,200.

 Provider lineup is the strong part of the product.
-We have Pragmatic Play, Evolution Gaming, NetEnt, Play'n GO, Nolimit City, Red Tiger, Betsoft, and BGaming confirmed.
+Pragmatic Play, Evolution Gaming, NetEnt, Play'n GO, Nolimit City, Red Tiger, Betsoft, and BGaming appear in the operator's published provider list.
 That's a tier-1 stack, Nolimit City alone is a strong signal because Nolimit pulls back from operators with reputational issues, and Evolution's compliance team is similarly picky about which crypto-facing operators they license games to.
 So the provider mix is doing some indirect vouching here.

 | Provider | What they bring |